-The online world moves so fast, and as you should already know your customers are always looking and happy to consider a cheaper better option for their items than you can provide.
+The online world moves so fast, and as you should already know your customers are always looking and happy to consider a cheaper, better option for their items that you can provide.

 It’s therefore, imperative if you want to keep your loyalty program full with people using it and bringing you revenue then you need to keep it updated.

 This means changing offers that are no longer relevant.
 It might also mean updating your offers and rewards to match certain seasons or events.

 Once you’ve done the first two steps, the final important step is to tell people about your loyalty program.